 We acquire, preserve, interpret and display items of enduring cultural, historical and educational value related to Grayson County and the local Red River area.
 The museum currently has more than 50,000 objects in the collection.
 Museum staff are currently involved with the computerization of the collection and have completed over 14,000 documents, 9,000 historic photographs and 800 books.

 THE SHERMAN CULTURAL DISTRICT

-The Sherman Cultural District represents both a geographic area, encompassing cultural sites, restaurants, museums and theaters, and a partnership, comprising the many arts and cultural groups that call Sherman home.
-Our partners are dedicated to advocating for and promoting the arts and humanities that represent our community.
+The Sherman Cultural District represents both a geographic area encompassing cultural sites, restaurants, museums and theaters; and a partnership comprising the many arts and cultural groups that call Sherman home.
+Our partners are dedicated to advocating for and promoting the arts and humanities that enlighten our community.
 The Cultural District Advisory Council is hosted by Austin College in cooperation with the City of Sherman.
-Read more about the process to achieve cultural district status in this article in the Herald Democrat.
-Questions or comments about this program?

 Board of Trustees

 We acquire, preserve, interpret and display items of enduring and evolving cultural, historical and educational value.

 The Museum engages and educates our community through historical awareness, research, shared knowledge, and interaction with exhibits, programs and open dialogue.
 As guardians of the past, we connect the present and embrace the future.